ebellocchia/bip_utils/README.md

         print(bip44_addr.PublicKey())
         print(bip44_addr.Address())

-In the example above, Bip44 can be substitued with Bip49 or Bip84 without changing the code.
+In the example above, Bip44 can be substituted with Bip49 or Bip84 without changing the code.

 ## WIF